When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Approach

 \end{itemize}

-The information provided by the two disassemblers is combined to obtain our disassembly feature set as follows: we tokenize the instruction traces of both disassemblers and extract token uni-grams, bi-grams, and tri-grams within a single line of assembly, and 6-grams, which span two consecutive lines of assembly.
+Firstly, we strip the hexadecimal numbers from assembly instructions and replace them with the uni-gram $number$, to avoid overfitting that might be caused by unique hexadecimal numbers.
+Then, information provided by the two disassemblers is combined to obtain our disassembly feature set as follows: we tokenize the instruction traces of both disassemblers and extract token uni-grams, bi-grams, and tri-grams within a single line of assembly, and 6-grams, which span two consecutive lines of assembly.
+We cannot know exactly what each 6-gram corresponds to in assembly code but for most assembly instructions, a meaningful construct is longer than a line of assembly code.
 In addition, we extract single basic blocks of \emph{radare2}'s control flow graphs, as well as pairs of basic blocks connected by control flow.